Last updated on November 25, 2023

 NSCCL offers a diverse range of products for settlement.
 Apart from settling stocks listed on the NSE, it acts as a centralized platform for settling various other products.
 The products catered by NSCCL include:

 - NSE Bond Futures on Government Bonds or T-Bills

 - Corporate Bonds

 - Security Lending and Borrowing Scheme (SLBS)

 Read Also: RSU Vs ESOP – Which one is better in 2022?

-Clearing banks act as a single point of contact to all clearing members for services like branches across cities, advanced electronic fund transfer portals, offering working capital facilities, deal settlements, and banking facilities like issuing bank guarantees/credit facilities etc.
+Clearing Banks serves as a central point of contact for all Clearing Members, providing services such as branches across cities, advanced electronic fund transfer portals, working capital facilities, deal settlements, and banking facilities like issuing bank guarantees/credit facilities.

-There are a total of 15 banks that facilitates the clearing services
+There are a total of 15 banks that facilitate clearing services

 - Axis Bank Ltd.

 - Canara Bank Ltd.